 Curry chicken salad is one of my FAVORITE go-to low carb chicken recipes.
 Curry spice, raisins and cashews, ohhh my!
 A CRAZY delicious combo you’re gonna fall in love with.

 This low carb lunch ideas different and oh-so full of rich and complex flavor — one of the simplest low carb salads that adds variety and deliciousness to the menu!

-I can hardly wait to share this recipe with you, so let’s dive in…
+I can hardly wait to share this chicken salad recipe with you, so let’s dive in…

-Preparing low carb chicken salad is fantastic for make-ahead lunches and summer get togethers with friends and family.
 Curry chicken salad puts a new twist on an old classic, and people just can’t get enough of it!
-It’s a light and lively recipe with a whole lotta flavor!

 Using curry powder in recipes requires a little finesse to coax out all those deep, rich flavors…